InfoBERT: Improving Robustness of Language Models from An Information Theoretic Perspective

 During the local anchored feature extraction, we perform ``virtual'' adversarial attacks that generate adversarial perturbation in the embedding space, as it abstracts the general idea for existing word-level adversarial attacks.
 Formally, given an input sentence $x=[x_1; x_2; ...; x_n]$ with its corresponding local embedding representation $t=[t_1; ...; t_n]$, where $x$ and $t$ are the realization of random variables $X$ and $T$, we generate adversarial perturbation $\delta$ in the embedding space so that the task loss $\ell_\text{task}$ increases.
 The adversarial perturbation $\delta$ is initialized to zero, and the gradient of the loss with respect to $\delta$ is calculated by $g({\delta}) = \nabla_\delta \ell_\text{task}(q_{\psi}({t} + \delta), y)$ to update $\delta \leftarrow \prod_{||\delta||_F \le \epsilon} ( \eta g(\delta) / ||g(\delta)||_F) $.
 The above process is similar to one-step PGD with zero-initialized perturbation $\delta$.
 Since we only care about the ranking of perturbation to decide on robust features, in practice we skip the update of $\delta$ to save computational cost, and simply examine the $\ell_2$ norm of the gradient $g({\delta})_i$ of the perturbation on each word feature ${t}_i$.
 A feasible plan is to choose the words whose perturbation is neither too large (nonrobust features) nor too small (unuseful features), \emph{e.g.}, the words whose perturbation rankings are among $50\% \sim 80\%$ of all the words.
 The detailed procedures are provided in Algorithm \ref{algo:selection}.

 After local anchored features are extracted, we propose to align sentence global representations $Z$ with our local anchored features $T_i$.
+In practice, we can use the final-layer [CLS] embedding to represent global sentence-level feature $Z$.
 Specifically, we use the information theoretic tool to increase the mutual information $I(T_i; Z)$ between local anchored features $T_i$ and sentence global representations $Z$, so that the global representations can share more robust and useful information with the local anchored features and focus less on the nonrobust and unuseful ones.
 By incorporating the term $I(T_i; Z)$ into the previous objective function Eq.~(\ref{eq:local_ib}), our final objective function becomes:

-where $T_{k_j}$ are the local anchored features selected by Algorithm \ref{algo:selection}.
-Due to the intractability of computing MI, we use InfoNCE \citep{infonce} as the lower bound of MI to compute the last term:
+where $T_{k_j}$ are the local anchored features selected by Algorithm \ref{algo:selection} and $M$ is the number of local anchored features.
+An illustrative figure can be found in Appendix Figure \ref{fig:overall}.

+In addition, due to the intractability of computing MI, we use InfoNCE \citep{infonce} as the lower bound of MI to approximate the last term $I(T_{k_j};Z)$:

 where $g_\omega(\cdot, \cdot)$ is a score function (or critic function) approximated by a neural network, $t_i$ are the positive samples drawn from the joint distribution $\mathbb{P}$ of local anchored features and global representations, and $t'_i$ are the negative samples drawn from the distribution of nonrobust and unuseful features $\mathbb{\tilde{P}}$.